RHIT-CSSE/csse220/Homework/DesignProblems/README.md

    the previously stated principles (20% of the total points)
 3. Solution B: correctly identifying the principles violated (10% of the total points)
-4. Solution A: correct explanation for why the design violated the previously stated principles (20% of the total points)
+4. Solution B: correct explanation for why the design violated the previously stated principles (20% of the total points)
 5. Your solution: A uml that presents a design that both fixes the issues in Solution A and Solution B and does not violate any of the